dolcalmi/lnurl-pay/README.md

     max: <Max amount in satoshis Number>
     domain: <Callback domain String>
     metadata: <Decoded metadata Array>
+    metadataHash: <Metadata hash String>
     identifier: <Metadata identifier String>
     description: <Metadata description String>
     image: <Metadata base64 image String>
     commentAllowed: <Number of characters accepted for the comment query parameter Number> // Default to 0 - not allowed }
+  hasValidAmount: <True if the returned invoice amount is equal to tokens param>
+  hasValidDescriptionHash: <True if the returned invoice description hash is equal to metadata hash>
   validatePreimage: <validates if preimage param is valid for invoice Function> // (preimage: string) => boolean }
 ```